vinothgokul/Daily-Coding/README.md

 Day 13 - Time Conversion <br/>
 Day 14 - Angry Professor <br/>
 Day 15 - Zoo Design <br/>
-Day 16 - Extract Vowels from Pattern
+Day 16 - Extract Vowels from Pattern <br/>
+Day 17 - No of Digits in a Range